How Passive Works

 Second: will private equity funds steal allocation from passive public equity funds and crash the public markets?

 Target-Date Fund private equity allocations have not been announced yet, but we can speculate as to what will change.
 As a reminder, TDFs invest defined contribution plan assets, and TDFs currently rebalance between publicly-traded stocks and bonds, shunning private equity.
 In comparison, defined benefit plans already allocate >10% to private equity for the largest 200 US retirement pools.
-Australia’s A$2.7 trillion superannuation retirement scheme allocates >15% to private equity.
+Australia’s A$2.7 trillion superannuation retirement scheme allocates >5% to unlisted equity.
 It seems unlikely that TDFs would reallocate from bonds to illiquid equity.
 So shifting, say, 10% of TDF assets to private equity likely means selling or contributing less to passive public equity.

 Incentives may be the saving grace here for the public markets.
 Vanguard et al. want both to solve the US retirement problem and to profit from the system as it operates today.
 A market meltdown and a breakdown of the current retirement model represent a failed mission and a failed business.
 You should expect them to use all of the tools at their disposal, such as changing distribution policies and allocating international retirement assets into US public equities, to avoid disturbing today’s fragile equilibrium.